Megalodon: Competition

 Megalodon may have faced competition from macroraptorial sperm whales, such as Livyatan (above).

 Megalodon faced a highly competitive environment.
 Its position at the top of the food chain probably had a significant impact on the structuring of marine communities.
 Fossil evidence indicates a correlation between megalodon and the emergence and diversification of cetaceans and other marine mammals.
 Juvenile megalodon preferred habitats where small cetaceans were abundant, and adult megalodon preferred habitats where large cetaceans were abundant.
 Such preferences may have developed shortly after they appeared in the Oligocene.

 Megalodon were contemporaneous with whale-eating toothed whales (particularly macroraptorial sperm whales and squalodontidae), which were also probably among the era's apex predators, and provided competition.
 Some attained gigantic sizes, such as Livyatan, estimated between 13.5 to 17.5 m.
 Fossilized teeth of an undetermined species of such physeteroids from Lee Creek Mine, North Carolina, indicate it had a maximum body length of 8 to 10 m and a maximum lifespan of about 25 years.
 This is very different from similarly sized modern killer whales that live to 65 years, suggesting that unlike the latter, which are apex predators, these physeteroids were subject to predation from larger species such as megalodon or Livyatan.
+Additionally, megalodon likely preyed on macroraptorial raptorial sperm whales such as Zygophyseter, which may suggest that it occupied a higher trophic level than extant apex predators, which is supported by calcium isotopic analysis.

-By the Late Miocene, around 11 Mya, macroraptorials experienced a significant decline in abundance and diversity.
-Other species may have filled this niche in the Pliocene, such as the fossil killer whale Orcinus citoniensis which may have been a pack predator and targeted prey larger than itself, but this inference is disputed, and it was probably a generalist predator rather than a marine mammal specialist.
+By the Late Miocene, around 11 Mya, macroraptorials experienced a significant decline in abundance and diversity, leading to reduced competition.
+Traditionally it was assumed that cetaceans posed increased competition during the Pliocene due to the evolution of highly social, pack-hunting Orcinus, but this is now considered questionable as the oldest known species of Orcinus, Orcinus citoniensis, was specialized for preying on small fishes and cephalopods rather than pack hunting of marine mammals.

 Megalodon may have subjected contemporaneous white sharks to competitive exclusion, as the fossil records indicate that other shark species avoided regions it inhabited by mainly keeping to the colder waters.
 In areas where their ranges seemed to have overlapped, such as in Pliocene Baja California, it is possible that megalodon and the great white shark occupied the area at different times of the year while following different migratory prey.
 Megalodon probably also had a tendency for cannibalism, much like contemporary sharks.